 - A robust alerts and notification system will help you respond to any cybersecurity incident in real time.
 You can create custom alerts and set an automatic response to specified events.
 In particular, you can configure Ekran System to block suspicious users and terminate suspicious sessions or processes.

-- Ekran System helps organizations comply with regulations and standards such as NIST, PCI DSS, GLBA, and SOX.
+- Ekran System helps organizations comply with financial data security regulations and standards such as NIST, PCI DSS, GLBA, and SOX.
 This platform provides tools and functionalities for ensuring user activity monitoring, access management, and cybersecurity audits.

 - Ekran allows you to configure detailed reports based on customized parameters, including captured keystrokes, visited URLs, and user activities recorded outside of work hours.
 These reports can be exported in a comprehensive forensic format for further audit and analysis.

 Learn more about Ekran System’s Third-party security monitoring solutions

 Working with third parties brings a lot of benefits to banks, from saving money on taxes to improving the quality of their services.
 However, third-party vendors often have privileged access to critical assets of their clients, and financial institutions have limited abilities to control the way these privileges are used.